 - The buyer can try to renegotiate the price.

 - The buyer can back out of the transaction.

 What Happens if the Appraisal is Lower than the Sales Price?

 When this happens, the lender will use the appraised value as the amount that they’ll lend on.
-For example, if the buyer and seller agreed upon a $1,200,000 purchase price and the appraised value comes in at $1,150,000, then the lender will lend on the $1,150,000 – not the $1,200,000.
+For example, if the buyer and seller agreed upon a $1,200,000 purchase price and the appraised value is $1,150,000, then the lender will lend on the $1,150,000 – not the $1,200,000.
 In this scenario, the buyer does not pay the full difference of $50,000.
 This is a source of confusion for many.

 If the buyer planned on putting 20% down on $1,200,000, that means they planned on a $240,000 down payment.
-If the value from the appraisal comes in at $1,150,000 and this is what the lender is going to lend on, then that means tehy’ll need to pay 20% of $1,150,000 (which is $230,000) plus the difference of $50,000.
-This means that your down payment would be $280,000.
+If the value from the appraisal comes in at $1,150,000 and this is what the lender is going to lend on, then that means they’ll need to pay 20% of $1,150,000 (which is $230,000) plus the difference of $50,000.
+This means that the down payment would be $280,000.
 In other words, if the appraisal comes in lower than the purchase price, then the buyer will need to come up with 20% of the appraised value, plus 80% of the difference between the appraised value and purchase price.

 What Does This Mean?

 If you’re the buyer in this scenario, this means you will now need to put down $280,000, which is $40,000 more than what you anticipated.
 This is why having a good agent to assist you with justifying your offer is important.
 If you’re waiving your appraisal contingency, (which many buyers do in a hot market), then you want to be sure that there’s a good chance that your offer price can be justified by recent sales and the necessary adjustments.